Investors Know: Canada Is No Easy Takeover

 4. Economic Pressure & the McKinley Tariffs (1890s)

-High tariffs were meant to force closer U.S.-Canada economic ties.
+High tariffs were intended to foster closer economic ties between the U.S. and Canada .
 Instead, Canada diversified its trade, strengthened ties with Britain, and asserted independence.

 5. 20th Century: Integration Without Union

-Deep U.S.-Canada trade ties through NAFTA and other agreements never led to annexation.
+Deep U.S.-Canada trade ties established through NAFTA and other agreements, have never led to annexation.
 Canadian nationalism grew in response to American overreach.

 1. Canada Is Fully Sovereign